Know someone making a difference who could use part of our $1 million donation?

 Re-allocate your assets

 You should always pay close attention to your asset allocation - your mix of stocks, bonds, money market accounts, real estate and others - especially as you near retirement.
 The right asset allocation is necessary to help make sure you meet your retirement income needs.
-Each asset class has its own levels of risk and return.1
+Each asset class has its own levels of risk and anticipated return.1

 Investigate long-term care options